Aurelia Molins

-Aurelia Molins or Aurelia Florio (1582 – 1641) (known also as Celia) was an English midwife.
-She is known for being the daughter of the famous lexicographer John Florio.
+Aurelia Molins or Aurelia Florio (1582–1641) (known also as Celia) was an English midwife.
+She is known for being the daughter of the lexicographer John Florio.

 Life

 Her father was John Florio and her mother was Anna Soresollo, who died of plague between 1592 and 1593.
 Her father was a famous lexicographer and language tutor at the court of James I of England.
-Aurelia Florio is thought to have been born in about 1582.
-Her siblings included Joane who was born in Oxford in 1585 and Edward who was born in 1588.
-A third daughter, Elizabeth, was born in 1589.
+Aurelia Florio was born in 1578.
+Her siblings included, Annabelle, Anne, Joane who was born in Oxford in 1585 and Edward who was born in 1588.
+A fifth daughter, Elizabeth, was born in 1589.